unocss/unocss/README.md

 - No parsing, no AST, no scanning, it's **INSTANT** (200x faster than Windi CSS or Tailwind JIT)
 - [Fully customizable](#configurations) - no core utilities, all functionalities are provided via presets.
 - [Shortcuts](#shortcuts) - aliasing utilities, dynamically.
-- [Attributify Mode](./packages/preset-attributify/) - group utilities in attributes
+- [Attributify Mode](https://github.com/antfu/unocss/tree/main/packages/preset-attributify/) - group utilities in attributes
-- [Pure CSS Icons](./packages/preset-icons/) - use any icon as a single class.
+- [Pure CSS Icons](https://github.com/antfu/unocss/tree/main/packages/preset-icons/) - use any icon as a single class.
+- Code-splitting for CSS - ships minimal CSS for MPA.
 - [CSS Scoping](#css-scoping)
 - Code-splitting for CSS - ships minimal CSS for MPA.
 - Library friendly - ships atomic styles with your component libraries and safely scoped.